zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

 You can add Oracle Cloud SQL to a cluster so that you can use SQL to query your big data sources.
 When you add Cloud SQL support to a cluster, a query server node is added and big data cell servers are created on all worker nodes.
 For information about using Cloud SQL with Big Data Service see [Use Cloud SQL with Big Data Service](https://docs.oracle.com/en/cloud/paas/big-data-service/user/use-cloud-sql-big-data-service.html).

 **Note:** Cloud SQL is not included with Big Data Service.
-You must pay an extra fee for use of Cloud SQL.
+You must pay an extra fee for using Cloud SQL.

 1. Click the **Clusters** link in the breadcrumb at the top of the page to re-display the **Clusters** page.